 We own the trademark names for most of our branded products, including Apexicon, Cortenema, Purified Cortrophin Gel, Cortrophin-Zinc, Inderal LA, Inderal XL, InnoPran XL, Lithobid, Reglan, Vancocin, and Veregen.
 We license the trademark names for Atacand, Atacand HCT, Arimidex, Casodex, Oxistat, and Pandel.
 With the exception of a license for patent technology for Inderal XL, InnoPran XL, and Veregen, we do not own or license any patents associated with these products.
-Further, patent protection and market exclusivity for these branded products have expired, with the exception of the Veregen product, which has three patents that expire in 2022, 2025, and 2026.
+Further, patent protection and market exclusivity for these branded products have expired, with the exception of the Veregen product, which has three patents.
+One patent expired in 2022 and the remaining two patents expire in 2025 and 2026.
 Therefore, we consider the trademark names to be of material value and we act to protect these rights from infringement.
 However, our business is not dependent upon any single trademark.
 Trademark protection continues in some countries as long as used, and in other countries, as long as registered.
 Registration is for fixed terms and may be renewed indefinitely.
 We believe that sales of our branded products have benefited and will continue to benefit from the value of the product name.